 A firm with an established cyber presence should also have relationships with underwriters who can provide guidance on opportunities to reduce costly premiums across multiple prospective carriers.
 For example, if you were one of the 56% of responding executives mentioned above, there should be some level of premium savings for such efforts.

-Last, but certainly not least (I’m sure there’s a lawyer joke in there somewhere), you should include on your team sophisticated counsel who can review and analyze your company’s complex contracts and insurance policies to identify and triage potential gaps in your cyber coverage.
-Counsel can further assist to the extent of any vague and ambiguous language in the insurance policy needing clarification (hint, you’ll want to do this before your sign on the dotted line and pay premium).
+Last, but certainly not least (I’m sure there’s a lawyer joke in there somewhere), you should include on your team a seasoned Preventive Lawyer who can review and analyze your company’s complex contracts and insurance policies to identify and triage potential gaps in your cyber coverage.
+This individual can further assist to the extent of any vague and ambiguous language in the insurance policy needing clarification (hint, you’ll want to do this before your sign on the dotted line and pay premium).

-Counsel should be able to effectively synthesize the information provided by your company as part of the initial audit (via IT/OT, CFO, COO and other company representatives) and then work with your broker representative to identify, negotiate and then select the appropriate cyber insurance carrier and policy language tailored to your risk profile as much as possible.
+A Preventive Lawyer should be able to effectively synthesize the information provided by your company as part of the initial audit (via IT/OT, C-Suite and other company representatives) and then work with your broker representative to identify, negotiate and then select the appropriate cyber insurance carrier and policy language tailored to your risk profile as much as possible.

 Best practice involves utilizing your team all year, evaluating and adapting, as the cyber landscape is continually changing.
 This should include regular attention to your insurance coverage . . . so don't wait until renewals or make this a once-a-year conversation!
 As always, we’re here to help.